kstenerud/streamux/streamux-specification.md

 #### Field `_padding`

-This field negotiates how much padding will be applied to both normal and negotiation message payloads.
+This field negotiates how much padding will be applied to the `payload` field of negotiation, application, and OOB messages.
 It's primarily of use in supporting block ciphers.

 | Field      | Type         | Valid Range |